-The Board is the legislative body of the District; its members are the community's decision makers.
-Power is centralized in the elected Board collectively and not in an individual Board member.
-The Board approves the budget and determines the public services to be provided and the taxes, fees, and assessments to pay for these public services.
+Each Board Member serves a term of office of four (4) years or until his or her successor qualifies and takes office.
+Board Members shall take office at noon on the first Friday in December following their election.3 The Board approves the budget and determines the public services to be provided, as well as the taxes, fees, and assessments to pay for these public services.
 It focuses on the District's mission to provide fire protection, wastewater, water, lighting, and solid waste collection.
 The Board appoints a professional General Manager to carry out the administrative responsibilities of the District.